Michael Beverley Innovation Fellowship

 Funding:

-Taught Sessions:
+Delivered Sessions:

-My mentors were very supportive, both in terms of the Fellowship and also my career.
+External expertise has been developmental, both in terms of the Fellowship and also my career.
 It is rare to have people in meetings who are there purely to help me, suggesting ideas of how to achieve my aims.
 I leave the meetings having a clearer idea and feeling uplifted.
 Their belief in me has been transformative in terms of thinking about my career and about the Fellowship.”
 Cohort 2 Fellow, Lecturer, Faculty of Environment.

 Networking:

-“This unique fellowship programme will drive innovation engagement, supporting fellows to deliver impactful research.
+“This unique fellowship programme will drive innovation engagement, supporting Fellows to deliver impactful research.
 Michael Beverley Innovation Fellows will create a community of researchers that are outward facing and will drive entrepreneurial culture across the University.
 Not only will it help their research careers, but it will also build the reputations of the University, Leeds and the city region” – Nick Plant, Deputy Vice-Chancellor: Research and Innovation

 Similar opportunities: